Stormwater MS4 Municipal Assistance Grant Program

 Nonpoint Source Reports

-Listing of waterbodies in Massachusetts that are not expected to meet surface water quality standards (their capacity to support designated uses such as fishing, recreation, drinking water supply, or aquatic life support) and require the development of a Total Maximum Daily Load to establish pollution controls and corrective measures.
+Listing of waterbodies in Massachusetts that will require the development of a Total Maximum Daily Load to establish pollution controls and corrective measures.

-Also known as the Massachusetts Nonpoint Source Pollution Management Manual, the Toolkit is in interactive electronic PDF format.
+Also known as the Massachusetts Nonpoint Source Pollution Management Manual, the Toolkit is in interactive electronic format.
 It includes information about nonpoint source pollution, a selector tool for choosing appropriate best management practices by criteria and alphabetically, and instructions.
-The Toolkit is accessible on the Web or as a CD ROM.

 - Determining MS4 Status of the Project Area